Bhavinkumar-Vegad/all-checklist/dummy.md

 ## Performance

+### Performance testing is good for any webapp

-- [ ] Minify HTML, CSS, and JavaScript files
+* [ ] Minify HTML, CSS, and JavaScript files
-    - Description: Minifying your files can reduce their size and speed up your website's load times.
+    * Description: Minifying your files can reduce their size and speed up your website's load times.
-- [ ] Use a content delivery network (CDN) for static assets
+* [ ] Use a content delivery network (CDN) for static assets
-    - Description: A CDN can help distribute your website's static assets across multiple servers, improving download speeds for visitors in different geographic locations.
+    * Description: A CDN can help distribute your website's static assets across multiple servers, improving download speeds for visitors in different geographic locations.

 ---